zooniverse/front-end-monorepo/packages/app-content-pages/README.md

 ### Docker

-- `docker-compose up` to run a server on http://localhost:3000.
+- `docker-compose up` to run a dev server on http://localhost:3000 using `yarn dev`.
 The `--build` flag can be used to build the container.
 This builds and runs a local image which matches the Jenkins build except for running behind a proxy.
 - `docker-compose down` to stop the dev server.
 - `docker-compose run --rm content-pages test` to run the tests.
-- `docker-compose --rm content-pages start` to run a production build on http://localhost:3000.

 ### Node
 ```sh